WHS

 • Contact us

-Learning another language at Wakatipu High School opens up new opportunities and gives you perspectives that you might never have encountered otherwise.
-Personal, professional, social, and economic considerations all point to the advantages of learning foreign languages.
+Learning languages at Wakatipu High School opens new opportunities and gives students perspectives that they might never have encountered otherwise.

 English for Speakers of other Languages

+ESOL courses are offered to international students and to students living permanently in New Zealand who do not have English as their first language.
 The nature of these courses depends on the ability of the students, their length of time in New Zealand and their educational goals.
 Course placement follows testing and discussion with students about their goals.
-Following testing students are placed in the corresponding English Learning Language Proficiency (ELLP) stage (From Foundation to Stage 3).
+Once tested they are placed in the corresponding English Learning Language Proficiency (ELLP) stage (From Foundation to Stage 3).

 Learning Outside the Classroom

-The following are offered at Wakatipu High School through the Languages Learning Area:
+Students enhance and enrich their languages learning by stepping outside of their comfort through opportunities outside of the classroom, and the following are offered at Wakatipu High School through the Languages Learning Area:

-• Year 9 Maori - visit of a Marae and of Kapa Haka regional competitions
+• Year 9 and 10 Māori - visit of a Marae, trip to Waitangi and Kapa Haka regional competitions

 • Year 11 - 11 day long - Immersion trip to Noumea, New Caledonia